geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 23. Select **Reset password**.

 24. You should receive an error message indicating that you cannot reset Diego’s password because he has been assigned an admin role.
 In Diego’s case, he was assigned to the Billing Admin role.
-Since only Global Admins can change another admin’s password, Lynne will need to ask Holly Dickson to make this change.
+Since only Global admins can change another admin’s password, and because Lynne is not a Global admin, she will have to ask Holly Dickson to make this change.
 Select **Close**.

 25. If a survey request window appears, select **Cancel**.